Booze, Broads and Beelzebub

-Booze, Broads and Beelzebub is the second studio album by Norwegian heavy metal band Chrome Division.
-It was released on July 18, 2008, through Nuclear Blast.
-The band announced that they had finished recording the album on January 15, 2008, on their MySpace blog, and announced the title and the planned release date on May 14, 2008, which was picked up on by heavy metal news sources.
-The album took seven days to record at Studio Fredmann in Gothenburg, starting on January 7, 2008.
+Booze, Broads and Beelzebub is the second studio album by Norwegian rock band Chrome Division.
+It was released on 18 July 2008 through Nuclear Blast.

+The band announced that they had finished recording the album on 15 January 2008 on their MySpace blog, and announced the title and the planned release date on 14 May 2008, which was picked up on by heavy metal news sources.
+The album took seven days to record at Studio Fredman in Gothenburg, starting on 7 January 2008.
 Before either of the blog announcements, bassist Björn Luna said in an interview that Chrome Division's next album would be released on Nuclear Blast, explaining that the band have a three-album contract with the label, and Blabbermouth.net confirmed that the album would be released on Nuclear Blast.